mwittig/thing-it-node/README.md

 All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a simple JSON configuration.

-This allows you to configure e.g. **a home automation system in minutes**.
+The above allows you to configure e.g. **a home automation system in minutes**.

 ## Mobile Client